sustainability in Business

 What is sustainability in business?

-Sustainability in Business is a platform for Sustainability and Corporate Responsibility in business.
+Sustainability in Business is a platform on Sustainability and Corporate Responsibility in business.
 We strive to advance awareness and knowledge of this critical role in business in relation to climate, nature, people, and governance.

 Sustainability covers a broad set of topics important for corporate risk management, governance, and strategy.
 They include risks and opportunities associated with climate and nature, greenhouse gas emissions, stakeholder relations, business ethics, and human rights, among others.
 Financial materiality, the effect of these topics on the financial outlook of a firm, is relevant to business management and governance.
 Beyond financial materiality, the impacts of business operation on people and the planet directly and indirectly affect a business's relationship with a broad set of internal and external stakeholders who increasingly expect businesses to interact responsibly with the environment and the stakeholders.